taylorshuang/Open-Grants-Program/applications/cess.md

 ### Overview

-* Tag line: An infrastructure of decentralized cloud network facilities based on Polkadot.
+* Tag line: An infrastructure of decentralized cloud network facilities.
-* Brief description: CESS are the trailblazers of decentralized cloud storage infrastructure built upon the foundation of blockchain and cloud storage.
-Utilizing blockchain technology, CESS makes effective use of online idle storage resources to establish an infinite distributed storage network of low capacity data nodes.
-Simultaneously, with the help of virtualization technology and cloud computing technology, it implements effective management of these resources to reprocess then redistribute data and provide users with a secure and efficient data storage service.
-In addition, CESS provides a trading platform template for efficiency, transparency and equality for all data owners based on the characteristics of blockchain.
-These owners in turn may independently manage their own data on the CESS network, including data sharing and data trading, so as to facilitate other users to mine the intrinsic value of data and yield its potential benefits.
+* Brief description: Cumulus Encrypted Storage System (CESS) is dedicated to develop a new global decentralized cloud storage online data sharing platform – a network infrastructure that is transparent, efficient, and equal opportunity to all members of the global community.
+The CESS data sharing protocol enables: a) data interoperability in manner of cross-platform, cross-collaboration, and cross-format, b) tracing and monitoring data trading market, and c) fair and transparent data profit rewarding.
+CESS will adopt a phased approach to implement the above goals.
-* Indication 1: CESS plans to deploy in and enter the Polkadot ecosystem, creating a new decentralized cloud storage ecosystem, establishing a large-scale distributed storage network, and landing in commercial applications to meet the actual needs of commercial applications for large amounts of data storage.
+* Indication 1: With the goal of entering Polkadot ecosystem, CESS will build a blockchain system based on Substrate directly, and plans to develop custom pallets on FRAME.
+In the future, CESS will consider integrating to Polkadot in the form of Parachain to create a new decentralized cloud storage ecosystem, establish a large-scale distributed storage network.
-* Indication 2: Whether it is the Internet, or the blockchain, artificial intelligence, the Internet of Things, all the storage, calculation, transmission, all are still around data.
-Decentralized distributed storage based on blockchain, with the leading advantage of data certainty, makes data storage security possible and enables cross-platform, cross-collaboration and cross- format interoperability of data.
-The technical features of de-centralized storage, including data privacy non-tampering, privatization, capitalization, and trusted underlying infrastructure, future digital economy, are "scalability" of distributed storage for future applications.
-At the same time, distributed storage can provide a back-up aid for the underlying infrastructure, and it will inevitably spawn many applications.
+* Indication 2: With rapid advances of new computing technologies such as big data and machine learning, the value of humanity’s digital assets, the so-called “Digital Gold”, are being discovered.
+Explosively growing amount of data in cyberspace calls for new technologies of secure data storage and efficient data sharing.
+The challenges are to achieve secure storage, efficient sharing, and trading with data owner’s rights protection, but current solutions are complex and worrisome.
 Distributed storage networks can better drive the arrival of Web3.0 and are one of the underlying technical infrastructure of Web3.0.

 ### Project Details